ymhomer/miniapp/README.md

 ## Introduction

 GeDniM is a personal project created to showcase web development skills and knowledge.
-It is built using HTML, CSS, JavaScript, Bootstrap, and jQuery.
+It is built using HTML, CSS, JavaScript, Bootstrap, and ~jQuery~.
 This website includes various mini games and demos for you to explore.

 ## About This Site